Collapse of wave functions in Schroedinger's wave mechanics: Abstract

 \section{Abstract}

-We show that inelastic scattering can lead to a collapse of the wave function within standard evolution through the Schr\"odinger equation.
-The operational definition of collapse only requires that the initial width of the emerging wave function in inelastic scattering is primarily determined by the size of the participating scattering center, but not by the width of the incoming wave function.
-However, we also point out that collapse through inelastic scattering cannot replace the Born rule in quantum mechanics, but it leads to a more concise formulation of the measurement problem.
+We show that inelastic scattering leads to a collapse of the wave function within standard evolution through the Schr\"odinger equation, whereas elastic scattering will not collapse the wave function.
+Specifically, we find that the initial width of the emerging wave function in inelastic scattering is primarily determined by the size of the participating scattering center, but not by the width of the incoming wave function.
+This implies that dynamical collapse of the wave function through inelastic scattering, together with energy quantization in bound quantum systems, can explain the emergence of particle-like signals without the need to invoke the Born rule.

 \keywords{Wave function collapse, Born rule}

 The Born interpretation of the wave function $\psi(\bm{x},t)$ of a nonrelativistic particle asserts that the probability to find the particle in a volume $V$ at time $t$ is